Posted on 5 mins read

 Technical Implementation

-Observer is written in Rust, chosen for its safety guarantees and performance and as my learning experience.
-Some key technical aspects:
+Observer is written in Rust, chosen for its safety guarantees and performance.
+Here's a look at the core management logic:

 }